 The only downside is that you require Frixtion pens for the microwaving and scanning to work.
 Being an ink-lover, that would be hard for me to cope with.
 But don’t worry, these are found everywhere, have rub-able ink and is already supplied with the book itself.

-And another let down would be the fact that the notebook is pretty large but that could easily be a plus for students.
+And another let down would be the fact that the notebook is pretty pricey.
 If you want a smaller one, gotta pay a lot more for the (ahem) ‘Executive’ version.

 Or you could check out their Kickstarter for their new and improved notebook, the Rocketbook Everlast.